mplachkova/WritingPortfolio/UserGuide.md

 **Example:** To uninstall *Notepad++* hover over the application name; right-click on the application name; select Uninstall from the context menu.

 ![Remove an App Diagram](Images/DeleteAnAppInfographic.png)

+## How to Add an App to Favorites

+The favorite applications are listed on top of the application list in the Platform interface; they are visually separated from the other apps with a horizontal line, and are easier to find.

+Only installed applications can be added to Favorites.

+Steps to make an application favorite.

+1. Open the Platform.
+2. On the left-hand side, find the application you want to add to your favorites.
+3. Hover over the application name.
+4. Right-click, and select Favorite from the context menu.

+**Example:** Hover over the name of an application you frequently use; right-click, and select Favorite from the context menu.